Incognito/rumprun_wiki_wiki/Howto:-configure-the-npf-packet-filter.md

 $ rump_server -lrumpnet_shmif -lrumpnet_netinet -lrumpnet_net -lrumpnet -lrumpnet_npf -lrumpdev_bpf -lrumpdev -lrumpvfs unix:///tmp/net2
 ```

-If you do not otherwise have a `rump_server` handy, you can find one from `rumpdyn/bin` after building rumprun.
+If you do not otherwise have a `rump_server` handy, you can find one from `rumpdyn/bin` after building rumprun-posix.

 Configure the shmif interface for both networking stacks, and attach them to each other.
-We assume that you do this from your rumprun directory, adjust the path for the rumprun binaries otherwise:
+We assume that you do this from your rumprun-posix directory, adjust the path for the rumprun-posix binaries otherwise:

 ```
 $ export RUMP_SERVER=unix:///tmp/net1